Taupuni Whakawhiti Para

 - Emergency flares

-- Flax, bamboo, cabbage tree leaves and ginger root cannot be taken to greenwaste and must be disposed of as general refuse
+- Flax, bamboo, cabbage tree leaves, and ginger root must be disposed of as general refuse, not taken to green waste

 There has been a big increase in the number of fires happening in landfills.
 There are three major causes of landfill fires: